Drake–Northern Iowa rivalry: Softball

-Swimming and diving rivalry
+Swimming & Diving

-The Northern Iowa women are currently the only team classified as a NCAA Division I swimming & diving program.
+The Northern Iowa women are currently the only team classified as an NCAA Division I swimming & diving program.
 The Northern Iowa men along with Drake men and women are currently classified as college club status.

-The Bulldog and Panther men and women teams have transitioned in-between classification for swimming & diving.
-The Drake men’s swimming team won the 1929 Missouri Valley Conference team championship.
-The Bulldog women along with the Northern Iowa men and women have never won the Missouri Valley Conference team championship.
+The Panther and Bulldog men and women teams have transitioned in-between classification for swimming & diving.
+The Drake men's swimming team won the 1929 Missouri Valley Conference team championship.
+The Panther men and women, along with the Bulldog men, have never won the Missouri Valley Conference team championship.

-Men's tennis rivalry
+Men's Tennis

-The Missouri Valley Conference first held a regular season team round robin format along with an end of the season conference team tournament during the 1996-97 season.
-From 1911-12 season to the 1996-97 season the conference had only held a year end tournament to determine their team champion.
-Drake and Northern Iowa competed on six occasions in the team format prior to the Panthers re-classification as college club status in 2003.
-The Bulldogs and Panthers also competed in individual competitions at the NCAA Division I level each season.
+The Missouri Valley Conference first held a regular season team round robin format along with an end of the season conference team tournament during the 1996–97 season.
+From 1911 to 1912 season to the 1996–97 season the conference had only held a year end tournament to determine their team champion.
+Northern Iowa and Drake competed on six occasions in the team format prior to the Panthers re-classification as college club status in 2003.
+The Panthers and Bulldogs also competed in individual competitions at the NCAA Division I level each season.

+Northern Iowa have not won a Missouri Valley Conference team championship or advanced to the NCAA Division I team tournament.
 Drake has won nine Missouri Valley Conference regular season championships and ten Missouri Valley Conference tournament championships.
 The Bulldogs also won two Summit League championships.
 Drake advanced to the second round of the NCAA Division I team championships in 2013 and 2015.
-The Panthers have not won a Missouri Valley Conference team championship or advanced to the NCAA Division I team tournament.

-Women's tennis rivalry
+Women's Tennis

-A regular season team round robin format along with an end of the season conference team tournament was first held by the Missouri Valley Conference during the 1996-97 season.
+A regular season team round robin format along with an end of the season conference team tournament was first held by the Missouri Valley Conference during the 1996–97 season.
 The conference had previously only held a year end tournament to determine their team champion.
-The Bulldogs and Panthers have competed against each other every year in a team format since that season.
+The Panthers and Bulldogs have competed against each other every year in a team format since that season.
+Northern Iowa has not won a Missouri Valley Conference team championship or advanced to the NCAA Division I team tournament.
 Drake has won two regular season team Missouri Valley Conference championships and nine Missouri Valley Conference team tournament championships.
 The Bulldogs have yet to advance past the first round of the NCAA Division I team championships.
-Northern Iowa has not won a Missouri Valley Conference team championship or advanced to the NCAA Division I team tournament.

-In addition, the Bulldogs and Panthers have competed in individual competitions at the NCAA Division I level each season since the founding of their programs.
+In addition, the Panthers and Bulldogs have competed in individual competitions at the NCAA Division I level each season since the founding of their programs.

-°The 2020 match in Des Moines was canceled due to the Covid-19 pandemic.
+°The 2020 match in Des Moines was canceled due to the COVID-19 pandemic.